Stape

 5. Write your container identifier (you can find it in Container Settings on your Stape account).

-6. Click on the checkbox of Cookie keeper to enable it.
+6. Click on the checkbox of Cookie Keeper to enable it.

 configure cookie keeper for your website with stape

 7. Go to your Stape account, open your container and choose the Power-ups section.
-Click on Cookie keeper.
+Click on Cookie Keeper.

 8. Choose the cookies you’d like to prolong and click Save the changes.